 - If you don't sell a commodity product or service, it's likely that the buyer isn't considering buying what you offer because she doesn't know much (if anything) about it, let alone how it works, and why it's worthwhile.

 - Find someone who has the desire to solve a problem and hasn’t yet started looking into how to do it, and you're in luck!
 But finding these people will be like finding the proverbial needle in the proverbial haystack.

 If you are the one who can capture Attention and stimulate Interest and Desire, you will be the front-runner, you will shape the prospect's understanding of the importance of solving a particular problem, and you will be in the position to persuade them into Action.

-If you really want to be a successful prospector, here are the six keys:
+If you really want to be a successful prospector, here are the 6 keys:

 Plenty of business success awaits you with your high-integrity approach.
 There is no need to use tricks, bend the truth, or cut corners to generate an initial conversation.
+All this does is kill trust, and trust is essential for sales success.
 Anything that you wouldn't feel comfortable telling your children about when you tuck them in bed at night, leave out of your sales prospecting techniques.